dcm4che-dockerfiles/postgres-dcm4chee/README.md

 ### `POSTGRES_PASSWORD`

 This environment variable sets the superuser password for PostgreSQL.
-In the above example, it is being set to "pacsword".
+In the above example, it is being set to "pacs".

 ### `POSTGRES_USER`

 This environment variable is used in conjunction with `POSTGRES_PASSWORD` to set a user and its password.
 This variable will create the specified user with superuser power.
+In the above example, it is being set to "pacs".

 ### `POSTGRES_DB`